hashicorp/vagrant/website/www/source/blog/2014-02-27-vagrant-1-5-plugin-improvements.html.markdown

 * Plugin A depends on "foo >= 1.0, < 1.5".
 * Plugin B depends on "foo = 1.1"
-* When Plugin A is loaded, it would load the latest version satisfying its contraints.
+* When Plugin A is loaded, it would load the latest version satisfying its constraints.
 This might be "foo 1.4".
 * When Plugin B is loaded, it would try to load "foo 1.1" but since "foo 1.4" is already loaded, it would fail!